" Mr. Garlikov, I want to thank you. I have just finished

 or anyone who would like to learn about moral philosophy on his or her

 own.
-The introduction is logical and analytic but should be interesting,
+The introduction is logical and analytic but should be

-readable, and clear to any reasonably serious reader, especially one who
+readable, and clear to any reasonably serious reader, especially one

 likes to think about a subject while reading.
-Interesting, easily recognized
+Interesting, easily

-examples from daily life illustrate and explain the points that are made.
+examples from daily life illustrate and explain the points that are

 religion or what God says?")

-The meaning of terms such as 'good', 'bad', 'right', 'wrong', 'duty',
+- The meaning of terms such as 'good', 'bad', 'right',

 'ought', 'obligation', 'motive', 'consequences', 'intentions', etc.

-Reasons why the distinctions between motive, intention, and act are
+- Reasons why the distinctions between motive,

 important.